The E.D. Story

 In taking this approach, E.D. was anticipating the pattern employed by many present-day computer software companies - get a relatively under-developed product into the field as soon as possible and use the cash flow from sales to fund the ongoing development program.
 Your customers will perform your field testing for you (provided the product is not too awful!), and you can respond to any identified issues by releasing updates as required, thus appearing to be responsive to customer feedback.

 The production volumes extrapolated from the serial numbers for engines produced during this period suggest that this strategy almost certainly paid off in a financial sense - sales were clearly quite brisk despite the initial shortcomings of the design.
 However, there was a downside—the engine’s under-developed state necessitated the implementation of a whole series of improvements in rapid succession during 1947, none of which were highlighted in the advertising since they were mostly responses to original design shortcomings!
 It was not until the end of that year that E.D. had more or less settled upon the final design of the engine, almost a full year after they had started selling it!
+The progression of design changes which the engine underwent during 1947 will be detailed in an upcoming article on this website.

 Traditionally, the annual Christmas issue of “Aeromodeller” was a double size "bumper" issue which was eagerly awaited by the modelling public.
 E.D. took full advantage of this in 1947 by announcing the “Competition Special” refinement of the Mk.
 II (always colloquially known then and now as the Comp Special) in the December 1947 Christmas issue.
 This model featured an enlarged bypass passage along with sub-piston induction which was made possible by extending the exhaust ports downwards while omitting the exhaust stacks of the Mk.
 II.
 It also featured a conventional compression screw in place of the Mk.
 II’s somewhat awkward penny-slot arrangement.
 Some elements of the Comp Special design (notably the enlarged bypass) were concurrently transferred directly to what was to become the final design of the Mk.
 II.